Panasonic FZ150 vs Pentax MX-1

 It is notable that the FZ150 has a hotshoe, while the MX-1 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the FZ150 and the MX-1 have been discontinued, but can regularly be found used on eBay.
+Both the FZ150 and the MX-1 have been discontinued, but can regularly be found used on ebay.
 The FZ150 was replaced by the Panasonic FZ200, while the MX-1 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Panasonic FZ150 Manual (free pdf) or the online Pentax MX-1 Manual.
+Further information on the features and operation of the FZ150 and MX-1 can be found, respectively, in the Panasonic FZ150 Manual (free pdf) or the online Pentax MX-1 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Panasonic FZ150 or the Pentax MX-1 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.